 In the back row were Reba Dawson, Judy Lee Shoulders, Ida Jane Harned and Fannie Belle Anderson.
 Boy, that must have been a sweet sounding choir!

 Linda Lyly photographed Joe Clark cleaning the glass doors of the Baptist Church where his father Hilary Clark has been custodian for six years.

 Little Joani Johnson was pictured enjoying the waters of the Maryville pool along with her mother, Lisa, and Julie McNeese.

 Bullitt Central grads, Mike Fleetwood and Ray McCubbins signed to play basketball at St. Catherine Junior College in Springfield.

-Mrs. Beulah Foster visited Clara and Lois Simmons at Pleasant Grove and displayed a quilt she is making of the Old Pleasant Grove school house that burned in 1935.
-She attended that school and has many happy memories.
+Mrs. Beulah Foster visited Clara and Lois Simmons at Pleasant Grove and displayed a quilt she was making of the Old Pleasant Grove school house that burned in 1935.
+She attended that school and had many happy memories.